flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[ward cunningham]] in a recent call
     - Y wrote a book about Alexander
     - one of the angles discussed: how do we make pattern languages more accessible, better known, useful
+        - e.g. 1, 2, 4 from liberating structures.
+        - how can we distill data into patterns? going to Chris's idea
+        - #CA "go into my notes, find notes that are linked together, and generate something out of that"
 - Threads from last time we would like to pick up:
     - [[high leverage opportunities]] we can spot
     - [[generative commons]]